javaeo/EndlessOnline/README.md

 Developing this client, for me, is a learning experience.
 My code will be messy, my code will have mistakes and things that could be done better.
 That's where you, the community, can come in.
 Any assistance on this project is greatly appreciated, and highly encouraged.

 ## Licensing
 Unsure of where to go with this.
-You are free to use, modify, redistribute any code within this repo.
+For now it's under the GNU GPL v3, subject to change if required.